 The triangles that form the free come in different sizes.
 Which one is the biggest?
 Which one is the smallest?
 Try asking your child to put them in order from smallest to largest.

-For preschool age, they can also practice their cutting skills with the simple shapes.
+For preschool age and older, they can also practice their cutting skills with the simple shapes.

 Printable Christmas Tree Shapes Template